Are Hatchimals Swearing? Parents Report Popular Toys Are Cursing At Their Children

 Despite the company’s reassurance, parents are complaining that the “defective” toys are all uttering the same offensive phrase, and they are doing it while they are supposed to be “asleep.”

 In addition to Hatchimals swearing, parents have reported some of the toys are not hatching from their eggs.
-Others hatched, but inexplicably stopped working shortly thereafter.
+Others hatched, but inexplicably stopped working after that.

 Parents are also concerned, as their calls to the Spin Master customer service line went unanswered.